wcenchao/wcenchao.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am Cenchao Wang, an incoming Ph.D. student in Environmental Engineering at Texas A&M University.
+I am Cenchao Wang, a Ph.D. student in Environmental Engineering at Texas A&M University.
 I will be working with [Dr. Yuzhou Wang](https://www.yuzhouwang.net/) in the Air Intelligence Research Lab (AIR Lab).

 My research interests include:

 - Air Quality Modeling
-- Environmental Data Science
+- Air Pollution Exposure and Public Health
 - Energy and Climate Systems

 Previously, I obtained dual master's degrees from Georgia Institute of Technology and Tianjin University, and a bachelor's degree in Environmental Engineering from South China University of Technology.